-Have you ever emerged from the supermarket with a full trolley, having gone in for just a pint of milk?
-In this module you'll tackle questions like this to help you understand why customers buy when they do.
-You'll learn how marketers influence customers, whether they are individuals or professional buyers, and discover it’s not just about selling more.
-You'll also study how the growth in social marketers help people adopt healthier lifestyles using the same tools as their commercial counterparts.
+Have you ever wondered why you sometimes emerge from the supermarket with a full trolley, having gone in for just a pint of milk?
+In this module you'll tackle questions like this to help you understand why customers buy.
+You'll learn how marketers influence customers, whether as individuals or professional buyers, and pick up some useful skills you can use yourself.
+You'll also study how social marketers ‘sell’ things like healthier lifestyles using the same tools as their commercial counterparts.
 This module is ideal if you're working in marketing, aiming to work in marketing, wanting to gain insights for your own business, or if you simply want to understand more about your own consumer behaviour.

 What you will study